colonelpopcorn/awesome-plugins/README.md

 # awesome-plugins
-A list of software extensible via plugins.
+A list of software extensible via plugins, modules, bundles, add-ins, extensions, and components.

 ## CMS
 - [WordPress](https://github.com/WordPress/WordPress) - The open source publishing platform of choice for millions of websites worldwide.